William Henry Harrison: Marriage and family

-Professor Kenneth R. Janken, in his biography of Walter Francis White, claims that Harrison had six children by an enslaved African-American woman named Dilsia and gave four of them to a brother before running for president to avoid scandal.
-The assertion is based upon the White family's oral history.
+Professor Kenneth R. Janken, in his biography of Walter Francis White, claims that Harrison had six children by an enslaved African-American woman named Dilsia and, before running for president, gave four of them to a brother to avoid scandal.
+The assertion is based on the White family's oral history.
 In her 2012 biography of Harrison, author Gail Collins describes this as an unlikely story, although White believed it to be true.

 Political career

 Harrison began his political career when he temporarily resigned from the military on June 1, 1798, and campaigned among his friends and family for a post in the Northwest Territorial government.
-His close friend Timothy Pickering was serving as Secretary of State, and along with Judge Symmes’ influence, he was recommended to replace Winthrop Sargent, the outgoing territorial secretary.
+His close friend Timothy Pickering was serving as Secretary of State, and along with Judge Symmes's influence, he was recommended to replace Winthrop Sargent, the outgoing territorial secretary.
 President John Adams appointed Harrison to the position in July 1798.
-The work of recording the activities of the territory was tedious, and he soon became bored, and sought a position in the U. S. Congress.
+The work of recording the activities of the territory was tedious, and he soon became bored, and sought a position in the U.S. Congress.